KiddoKenshin/average_bingo_php/README.md

 # average_bingo_php
 Personal Assignment.
 Calculates the average draw counts for N amount of Bingos for X times.
-(Javascript)
+(PHP)